What are the operating hours for NCARB Customer Service?

-Interns must acquire 5,600 hours to satisfy the IDP experience requirement.
+Starting July 1, 2015, interns must acquire 3,740 hours to satisfy the IDP experience requirement.
 One experience hour equals one hour of acceptable experience.
 A complete outline of the IDP requirements is available in the IDP Guidelines.

 Are there rules about where I need to work to gain IDP experience?

 Yes.
 You earn IDP experience when you are employed in a recognized experience settings.
 The acceptable IDP experience settings are outlined in the IDP Guidelines.

 How do I report my experience?

 You report your experience through the NCARB website with the online reporting system available in My NCARB.

 What is the difference between "core hours" and "core minimum hours"?

 Core hours are experience earned in IDP experience categories and areas.
 Core minimum hours are the minimum number of hours you must earn in a given category or area.

 Can I receive any IDP experience credit for my foreign employment?

 In general, you can receive up to one year of credit for foreign employment that occurred under the direct supervision of an architect registered in that country.
 If your direct supervisor was registered in a U.S. jurisdiction, you can usually receive unlimited credit.